wsxjs/wsxjs/docs/rfcs/0001-wsx-router.md

 - **状态**: Implemented
 ## Summary

-This RFC proposes a native Web Components based routing solution for WSX Framework that leverages browser History API and provides a declarative, zero-dependency router.
+This RFC proposes a native Web Components based routing solution for WSXJS that leverages browser History API and provides a declarative, zero-dependency router.

 ## Motivation